MV Funchal: Service with Portuscale Cruises

 In early 2013 a Portuguese entrepreneur Rui Alegre purchased Funchal, as well as Princess Danae, Arion and Athena, to serve the newly-formed Portuscale Cruises.
 During 2013, Funchal was extensively refurbished in Lisbon's Naval Rocha shipyards, being upgraded to a four-star vessel, at a cost of about 10 million euros.
 In the refurbishment, the ship's hull was re-painted black, its original colour.

-On 1 August 2013, the refurbished Funchal was re-instated, in the presence of prime minister Passos Coelho.
+On 1 August 2013 the refurbished Funchal was re-instated in the presence of prime minister Passos Coelho.
 In early August 2013, the ship left drydock in Lisbon, Portugal and, on 27 August 2013, arrived in Gothenburg, Sweden, to restart her cruising career.

-On 28 August 2013, the refurbished Funchal was detained at Gothenburg.
-The cruiseship was fully loaded with passengers but was not allowed to leave.
-According to some Swedish press accounts, many security issues were found.
-In a press release, the Portuscale Cruise CEO denied the existence of security issues, saying that the issues were related to the malfunctioning of two watertight doors and one sprinkler station, issues that had already been detected by the crew, who had informed the Swedish Port State Control authorities.
+On 28 August 2013 Funchal was detained at Gothenburg.
+The cruise ship was fully laden with passengers but was not allowed to leave.
+According to some Swedish press accounts, many safety issues were found.
+In a press release, the Portuscale Cruise CEO denied the existence of safety issues, saying that the issues were related to the malfunctioning of two watertight doors and one sprinkler station, issues that had already been detected by the crew, who had informed the Swedish Port State Control authorities.

 On 3 September 2013, with the issues resolved, and all inspections made and certifications granted, Funchal left Gothenburg harbour and restarted her cruise, heading to Scotland.

 Signature Living

 On 5 December 2018 Funchal was sold at auction in Lisbon for Euro€3.1 million.
 The buyers were named as Signature Living, a UK-based hotel group who intended to convert the ship to a party hotel to travel from Liverpool to the Mediterranean.
-However, payment was not made and ship continued laid up in Lisbon where future was uncertain.
-According to industry sources, the classic 1961-built Funchal was to be towed to Liverpool as soon as new owners Signature Living made the final payment on the vessel.
-However, on 30 June 2020 Signature Living entered administration with the administrators arranging for the disposal of Funchal.
+However, payment was not made and the ship remained laid up in Lisbon.
+According to industry sources, the Funchal was to be towed to Liverpool as soon as new owners Signature Living made the final payment on the vessel.
+However, on 30 June 2020, Signature Living entered administration with the administrators arranging for the disposal of Funchal.
 She thus remained moored in Lisbon.